plone/documentation/docs/classic-ui/viewlets.md

 -   Viewlets can be reordered (limited to reordering within a `viewlet manager`).
 -   Viewlets can be registered and overridden in a theme specific manner using {doc}`/classic-ui/layers`.
 -   Viewlets have `update()` and `render()` methods.
--   Viewlets should honour [`zope.contentprovider.interfaces.IContentProvider` call contract](https://github.com/zopefoundation/zope.contentprovider/blob/master/src/zope/contentprovider/interfaces.py), documented in [`zope.contentprovider`](https://zopecontentprovider.readthedocs.io/en/latest/).
+-   Viewlets should honor [`zope.contentprovider.interfaces.IContentProvider`'s call contract](https://github.com/zopefoundation/zope.contentprovider/blob/master/src/zope/contentprovider/interfaces.py), documented in [`zope.contentprovider`](https://zopecontentprovider.readthedocs.io/en/latest/).

 A viewlet can be configured so that it is only available for: